 If you read our most recent post, Citrus Paper Craft for Kids, then you know we frequently eat oranges in the winter.
-And since Valentine’s Day is quickly approaching, I thought it would be fun to make some heart shaped garland from all our orange peels!
-It’s such an easy craft for kids to make and requires very few materials.
-And it smells absolutely wonderful!
-(This post contains affiliate links to Amazon.
-Thank you so much for your support.)
+Since Valentine’s Day is quickly approaching, I thought it would be fun to make some heart shaped garland from all our orange peels!
+It’s such an easy craft for kids and requires very few materials.
+(And it smells absolutely wonderful!)
+This post contains affiliate links.

 - Baker’s twine or other thick string